-In my search model, the labor contracting friction is another key ingredient alongside the firm financial friction.
-In fact, the financial friction alone is inconsequential in the context of long-term, intertemporal employment relationships.
-When labor contracts are complete, they become perfect financial instruments, allowing firms to borrow through firm-worker relationships rather than relying on incomplete financial assets.
-This setup eliminates idiosyncratic firm risk, rendering uncertainty shocks unable to increase layoffs.
-To replicate the layoff patterns observed in the data, I introduce a labor contracting friction where wages are insensitive to transitory firm-specific idiosyncratic shocks.
-This friction restricts the use of labor contracts as a tool for hedging against idiosyncratic risk, thereby bringing financial risk to the forefront.
+In my model, the labor contracting friction is another key component, working together with the firm financial friction.
+Alone, the financial friction is inconsequential in the context of long-term, intertemporal employment relationships within search models.
+When labor contracts are complete, they serve as perfect financial instruments, allowing firms to borrow through firm-worker relationships rather than relying on incomplete financial assets.
+This eliminates idiosyncratic firm risk and the risk premium channel.
+To generate the layoff patterns observed in the data, I introduce a labor contracting friction where wages are insensitive to transitory firm-specific idiosyncratic shocks.
+This friction limits the use of labor contracts as a tool for hedging against idiosyncratic risk, bringing financial risk to the forefront.